- Claiming a Lump Sum TPD Payout Through a Superannuation Fund

 Is It Challenging to Claim a TPD Payout?

-The success or failure of claiming a TPD Payout typically depends on how you satisfy the TPD definition contained within your insurance policy terms.
+The success or failure of claiming a TPD payout typically depends on how you satisfy the TPD definition within the insurance policy terms.
+Sometimes people abandon the claim process because the insurance company’s standards are too demanding.
+Furthermore, insurers seek any reason to deny or reject a claim to protect their profitability.

 What Percentage of TPD Claims are Successful in Australia?